santoshilam/Discipline_Specific_Guidance_for_DMPs/content/7-chapter/chapter7.md

 ### Privacy

   This project will deal with personal data, therefore, researchers should comply with GDPR.
+At UT, anyone who processes personal data should register the personal data in a GDPR form which will be checked by the university data protection officer.

   - GDPR
   - Privacy and security issues are addressed in the DMP